-The awarding of AP credit for an AA-TAS-T when an IVC course award is indicated for an exam will follow the IVC course award for the major and the CSU GE or IGETC area and unit award for the general education pattern and the IVC unit award toward the required 60 CSU transferable units.
+The awarding of AP credit for an AA-TIAS-T when an IVC course award is indicated for an exam will follow the IVC course award for the major and the CSU GE or IGETC area and unit award for the general education pattern and the IVC unit award toward the required 60 CSU transferable units.
+When no IVC course award is indicated use the CSU GE or IGETC area and unit award for the general education pattern and the IVC unit award toward the required 60 CSU transferable units.